tencentyun/intlcloud-documents/yehe_doc/计算和容器/专用宿主机/产品简介/地域与可用区_intl_en.md

-## Region
+## Regions

 ### Overview

 A region is the physical location of an IDC.
 In Tencent Cloud, regions are fully isolated from each other, ensuring cross-region stability and fault tolerance.
 We recommend that you choose the region closest to your end users to minimize access latency and improve access speed.

-You can view the following table or use the [DescribeRegions](https://intl.cloud.tencent.com/document/product/213/15708) API to get a complete list region list.
+You can view the following table or use the [DescribeRegions](https://intl.cloud.tencent.com/document/product/213/15708) API to get a complete region list.

 ### Characteristics

 - The networks of different regions are fully isolated.
 Tencent Cloud services in different regions **cannot communicate via a private network by default**.
 - Tencent Cloud services across regions can communicate with each other through [public IPs](https://intl.cloud.tencent.com/document/product/213/5224) over the Internet, while those in different VPCs can communicate with each other through [CCN](https://intl.cloud.tencent.com/document/product/1003), which is faster and more stable.
 - [Cloud Load Balancer (CLB)](https://intl.cloud.tencent.com/document/product/214) currently supports intra-region traffic forwarding by default.
-If you enable the [cross-region binding](https://intl.cloud.tencent.com/ko/document/product/214/38441) feature, cross-region binding of CLB and CVM instances is supported.
+If you enable the [cross-region binding](https://intl.cloud.tencent.com/document/product/214/38441) feature, a CLB instance can be bound to CVM instances in another region.

-## Availability Zone
+## Availability Zones

 ### Overview

 An availability zone (AZ) is a physical IDC of Tencent Cloud with independent power supply and network in the same region.
 It can ensure business stability, as failures (except for major disasters or power failures) in one AZ are isolated without affecting other AZs in the same region.
 By starting an instance in an independent availability zone, users can protect their applications from being affected by a single point of failure.